Yandex Cloud

 Using Python dict variablesUsing Python dict variables

-Here is an example of using yandex_query_magic and the mustache syntax with a Python dict:
+Here is an example of using yandex_query_magic with Mustache syntax and a Python dict:

 dct = {"a": "1", "b": "2", "c": "test", "d": "4"}

-Now you can use the dct variable directly in Query queries.
-When you execute a query, dct will be converted into the relevant YQL Dict object:
+Now you can use the dct variable in Query queries.
+At query runtime, the system will convert dct into the relevant YQL Dict object:

 Key Value